-For two years, the Obama Administration attempted to promote some U.S. engagement with Syria, and several Congressional delegations visited Syria during the 111th Congress.
+For two years, the Obama Administration attempted to promote some U.S. engagement with Syria, and several congressional delegations visited Syria during the 111th Congress.
 However, prior to the outbreak of the recent unrest, the Administration appeared to be shifting tactically toward applying more pressure on the Syrian government to play a more constructive role in stabilizing Lebanon and advancing the Arab-Israeli peace process.
 The Asad government's use of force to contain growing protests across Syria may reshape congressional attitudes toward Syria, which have varied.
-Some in Congress may choose to impose new sanctions against the Asad regime.
-Other lawmakers may seek to continue U.S. engagement as a means of mitigating the unpredictable and potentially negative consequences of the unrest.
+Some in Congress may seek to impose new sanctions against the Asad regime.
+Other lawmakers may support continued U.S. engagement as a means of mitigating the unpredictable and potentially negative consequences of the unrest.
 Many observers believe that the violence could preclude a return to engagement and the offering of incentives to address other issues of U.S. concern, absent a fundamental shift in the Syrian government's actions toward its own citizens.
+In the 112th Congress, S.Res.
+180, among other things, strongly condemns and deplores the human rights abuses of the Government of Syria.